Endoplasmic reticulum: Rough endoplasmic reticulum

+The RER has ribosomes while the SER does not.

 Smooth endoplasmic reticulum

 In most cells the smooth endoplasmic reticulum (abbreviated SER) is scarce.
-Instead there are areas where the ER is partly smooth and partly rough, this area is called the transitional ER.
-The transitional ER gets its name because it contains ER exit sites.
-These are areas where the transport vesicles that contain lipids and proteins made in the ER, detach from the ER and start moving to the Golgi apparatus.
+Instead there are areas where the ER is partly smooth and partly rough: the transitional ER.
+The transitional ER gets its name because it contains ER exit sites, areas where the transport vesicles, which contain lipids and proteins made in the ER, detach from the ER and start moving to the Golgi apparatus.
 Specialized cells can have a lot of smooth endoplasmic reticulum and in these cells the smooth ER has many functions.
 It synthesizes lipids, phospholipids, and steroids.
 Cells which secrete these products, such as those in the testes, ovaries, and sebaceous glands have an abundance of smooth endoplasmic reticulum.
 It also carries out the metabolism of carbohydrates, detoxification of natural metabolism products and of alcohol and drugs, attachment of receptors on cell membrane proteins, and steroid metabolism.
 In muscle cells, it regulates calcium ion concentration.
 Smooth endoplasmic reticulum is found in a variety of cell types (both animal and plant), and it serves different functions in each.
 The smooth endoplasmic reticulum also contains the enzyme glucose-6-phosphatase, which converts glucose-6-phosphate to glucose, a step in gluconeogenesis.
 It is connected to the nuclear envelope and consists of tubules that are located near the cell periphery.
 These tubes sometimes branch forming a network that is reticular in appearance.
 In some cells, there are dilated areas like the sacs of rough endoplasmic reticulum.
 The network of smooth endoplasmic reticulum allows for an increased surface area to be devoted to the action or storage of key enzymes and the products of these enzymes.